Austin-Daigle/DietaryHeathResearch/README.md

 # Installation and Environment Setup
 Ensure that your environment has the following requirements:
-* Python 3.0 or above (this script is NOT compatible with 2.0 without refactoring) (also, this script was written in Python 3.11.0)
+* Install [Python 3.0](https://www.python.org/) or above (this script is NOT compatible with 2.0 without refactoring) (also, this script was written in Python 3.11.0)
 * Environment path(s) to the correct Python build within your environment
-* A Python 3.0 Compatible IDE or terminal/command line that can execute Python scripts
+* Optional: Install a Python-compatable IDE ([VSCode](https://code.visualstudio.com/) is recommended)

 # Pre-Merge Dataset formating "Cleaning" Process:
-* Download the datasets from ourworlddata.org
+* Download the datasets from [ourworlddata.org](https://ourworldindata.org/) (or see the raw datasets [here](https://github.com/Austin-Daigle/DietarySelectionsAndHealthResearch/tree/main/OriginalDatasets) or the tab-delimited textfile datasets [here](https://github.com/Austin-Daigle/DietarySelectionsAndHealthResearch/tree/main/ConvertedDatasets))
 * Open each dataset separately into Excel (do not merge the dataset in Excel)
 * Open the "File" tab from the ribbon and Select the "Export" tab
 * Select the "Change file type" function